 -

-SEO Tip for Buyers: Don’t just chase the highest GSM.
+Don’t just chase the highest GSM.
 A 500-600 GSM towel often provides the optimal ROI for commercial use, combining guest comfort with operational efficiency.

 2. Decoding Weave & Construction: Durability & Feel